johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 There are actually more options available (we can see what they are from examining the [MassiveJS connection options](https://massivejs.org/docs/connecting) documentation), but let's keep the choices basic for now.
 The ones we modelled are **required** to establish a connection.
 As a side note, we're using JSDoc to document them so that we get a nice Intellisense developer experience when we later use the module.

 The next concept to grapple with is as follows.
-Since our consumer module (the one **calling** `registerAsync()` to import the MassiveJS module) is handing us a class and expecting us to call a method on that class, we can surmise that we must be using a sort of factory pattern.
+Since our consumer module (the one **calling** `registerAsync()` to import the MassiveJS module) is handing us a class and expecting us to call a method on that class, we can surmise that we'll probably need to use some sort of factory pattern.
 In other words, somewhere, we're going to have to instantiate that class, call a method on it, and use the result returned from that method call as our connection options, right?
 Sounds (kind of) like a factory.
 Let's go with that concept for now.

 Let's describe our prospective factory with an interface.
 The method could be something like `createMassiveConnectOptions()`.
 It needs to return an object of type `MassiveConnectOptions` (the interface we defined a minute ago).
 So we have: